 PDF or JPEG files can be submitted.
 If a document is unclear, the agency will contact you to resubmit the information.

-The LIHEAP Specialist working on your application may need further information or income verification prior to determining eligibility.
+The LIHEAP Specialist working on your application may need further information or documentation in order to determine eligibility.
 If this happens, the Specialist will send a request through the online portal or contact you by phone.
-If there is no response or income verification provided within 45 calendar days, the application will be closed.
+If there is no response or additional verification provided within 15 calendar days, the application will be closed.
 You can call our customer service line at 1-866 494-1981 to reopen your application.

 Yes.
 You will be notified by email if you are ineligible, and you may view the reason by logging into the portal.